learn-javascript-courses/rejection/README.md

 # Rejection

-A student project for [Learn JavaScript with Eric Elliott](https://ericelliottjs.com).
+A portfolio project to highlight React skills.
+[Learn JavaScript with Eric Elliott](https://ericelliottjs.com).

 Want to work as a team?